How a Gold IRA Works

 Gold is not as liquid as stocks.
 Selling metals takes time, and the buyback spread, the gap between what you paid and what the dealer offers to buy it back for, can be significant.
 Plan how you will take distributions or liquidate your account before you need to.

-When a Gold IRA May Not Be Right for You
+When is a Gold IRA not right for you?

 A Gold IRA can be a useful part of a retirement strategy, but it is not suitable for everyone.
 Here are situations where a different approach may serve you better.